 Toyota easily remained the strongest car brand in Japan in 2011 despite a very weak new passenger vehicle market.
 Nissan, Suzuki, and Daihatsu outsold last year’s second-placed Honda.

-In 2011, Toyota remained Japan’s strongest vehicle manufacturer by selling double as many cars as competitors Nissan, Suzuki, Daihatsu, and Honda.
-German car producers Volkswagen, Mercedes Benz, BMW and Audi were the strongest import auto brands.
+In 2011, Toyota remained Japan’s strongest vehicle manufacturer by selling double as many cars as its competitors Nissan, Suzuki, Daihatsu, and Honda.
+German car producers Volkswagen, Mercedes-Benz, BMW, and Audi were the strongest import auto brands.
 Cargo vehicles and imported cars sold well in Japan in 2011.

-2011 was always going to be dismal year for the Japanese new vehicle market.
+2011 was always going to be a dismal year for the Japanese new-vehicle market.
 New passenger vehicle registrations in Japan were already weak during the second half of 2010 and the trend continued early in 2011 before the effects of the tsunami caused even more havoc with not only the car market but vehicle production as well.
-Flooding in Thailand also interfere with Japanese car production.
+Flooding in Thailand also interferes with Japanese car production.

 The total Japanese new vehicle market in 2011 was 4,210,220, down 15.1% from 2010.

 The Top 20 Motor Vehicle Manufacturers in Japan in 2011 (Full Year)

 According to vehicle sales statistics (including passenger cars, cargo vehicles, and buses) released by JADA on January 11, 2012, the best-selling car brands in Japan in 2011 were: